Frequently Asked Questions about our Cat Furniture Trees

 Q: How can I know if my cats will like a Tunnel or Bungalow or Tree House?

 A: If your cat likes to hide in boxes they will probably like to play and sleep in our tunnels and houses.
 If you try to put your cat in a box and they jump right out, they might not use a tunnel or house.
+Our white kitty in the pic below would not go in tunnels or bungalows but our other kitty loved them!
 Tunnels are great for cats that like to play peek-a-boo together and bungalows are helpful for feeling safe from an aggressively "playful" kitty-sibling.
 NOTE: In very hot weather cats often do not go inside bungalows or tree houses unless you have air conditioning.

 Q: The plants are cute but aren’t they destroyed by cats within a few days?